 Val Thorens Ski Holidays

-Voted World's Best Ski Resort 2016 in the World Ski Awards, perched at the top of the extensive Three Valleys ski area is Europe's highest ski resort, Val Thorens - a fantastic choice for all ages and abilities of skier.
+Voted World's Best Ski Resort for the fourth consecutive year in the 2017 World Ski Awards, Val Thorens is perched at the top of the extensive Three Valleys ski area.
+Europe's highest ski resort is a fantastic choice for all ages and abilities of skier.

 Val Thorens is a popular option with a great choice of ski school options, which is sure to get even total beginners well on their way.
 Skiers and boarders of all levels will find never ending terrain to enjoy and need never ski the same tracks twice.